MichaelZhou05/espressoTrainer_IOS_App/README.md

 3. Build and run the app
 4. Start recording your espresso shots!

-The app is designed to be simple and focused, helping home baristas develop their skills through consistent tracking and analysis of their shots.
+The app is designed to be simple and focused, helping home baristas develop their skills through consistent tracking and analysis of their shots. # espresso_trainer_IOS